P4sxal/AccessBuildingClimate/README.md

 A custom PCB was designed to read the sensor from a raspberry zero w.

+## Sensor Software

+The sensor is read via the I2C bus using a python script.

 ## Server API

 to be written down.